tzolnai/asrt/README.md

 For the year, you should use the release date of the used version.

+You should use a version that was marked explicitely as a release: https://github.com/tzolnai/asrt_core/tags.

 ### References

 ASRT (alternating SRT, alternating serial reaction time task)